lucia-auth/lucia/pages/sessions/basic-api/drizzle-orm.md

 # Sessions with Drizzle ORM

 Users will use a session token linked to a session instead of the ID directly.
 The session ID will be the SHA-256 hash of the token.
 SHA-256 is a one-way hash function.
-This ensures that even if the database contents were leaked, the attacker won't be able retrieve valid tokens.
+This ensures that even if the database contents were leaked, the attacker won't be able to retrieve valid tokens.

 ## Declare your schema